amitchell05/100-days-of-code/log.md

 **Thoughts**: I'm looking forward to learning more about how to use them!
 It was hard to absorb all the information at the event, but the resources recommended and connections.

+### Day 34: September 25,2020

+**Today's Progress**: I got a bit of a late start to my coding studies today.
+For CoderGirl, I read through half of a chapter covering HTTP.
+This chapter didn't involve repl.it exercises.
+So, I decided to try Exercism's resistor code duo exercise.

+**Thoughts**: I solved the problem, but I'm wondering if my approach was correct.
+I'm waiting for feedback from a mentor to confirm I took the best path.

 ## Saved Example

 ### Day 1: June 27, Monday